Engineering, Science

 - Business Engineer

-- Company creator
+- Business creator

-- Development, industrialization and production.
+- Development, industrialization, and production.

 - Local authorities, specialized organizations, expert activities.

-- Education and public research.
+- Teaching and public research.

 Read more